This post contains affiliate links. If you use these links to make a purchase we may earn a commission. Thanks.

 Plan Your Menu Early – Pick out what you will have for dinner early.
 You still have time to order a fresh turkey or even pick up a frozen one.
-Better Homes & Garden even has a printable checklist to help easy your pain.
+Better Homes & Garden even has a printable checklist to help ease your pain.
 Don’t stress out over what the menu should be, keep it simple, yet tasty.

 Delegate Tasks – Ask your guests to bring a dish to help take off some of the pressure from you.
-Have someone bring a vegetable, a starch, drinks, desserts, even appetizers.
+Have someone bring a vegetable, starch, drinks, desserts, even appetizers.
 You don’t have to cook everything yourself.

 Linens – Pick out what the linen you will use for the day.
 Don’t worry if you don’t have the fancy lace tablecloth.
 You can use paper ones, most discount stores have very cute table settings that come with matching napkins and cups.